ILD Day

 What is ILD Day?

-ILD Day is hosted by nine patient organizations.
+ILD Day is hosted by 13 patient organizations.
 Each organization has been impacted by ILD — many of their own community members are living with ILD alongside other conditions.
-The organizations include: Pulmonary Fibrosis Foundation, Arthritis Foundation, Foundation for Sarcoidosis Research, Myositis Association, PF Warriors, Scleroderma Foundation, Scleroderma Research Foundation, Sjögren's Foundation and Wescoe Foundation for Pulmonary Fibrosis
+The organizations include: Pulmonary Fibrosis Foundation, Arthritis Foundation, Foundation for Sarcoidosis Research, The Myositis Association, Myositis Clinical Trial Consortium, Nori's Fight, PF Warriors, Scleroderma Foundation, Scleroderma Foundation of Greater Chicago, Scleroderma Research Foundation, Sjögren's Foundation, Team Telomere, and Wescoe Foundation for Pulmonary Fibrosis.

 Interstitial Lung Disease (ILD) is the umbrella term used for a large group of diseases characterized by inflammation and/or scarring in the lungs.
 The inflammation and scarring can injure the lungs, making it difficult to breathe and get oxygen to the bloodstream.
 Shortness of breath is a common symptom of ILD, along with dry persistent cough, fatigue and weakness, chest discomfort, "clubbing" of the fingertips, loss of appetite and unexplained weight loss.